uspki/policies/certificate-policy.md

 The Federal Public Key Infrastructure Policy Authority (FPKIPA) is a sub-council comprised of U.S. Federal Government agency representatives and is chartered under the Federal CIO Council.

 The FPKIPA is responsible for:
-* Maintaining this CP, and
+- Maintaining this CP
-* Approving the CPS for each CA that issues certificates under this policy, and
+- Approving the CPS for each CA that issues certificates under this policy
-* Reviewing and approving the compliance audits for each CA issuing certificates under this policy, and
+- Reviewing and approving the compliance audits for each CA issuing certificates under this policy
-* Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation, and
+- Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation
-* Ensuring compliance with The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by CAB Forum, and
+- Ensuring compliance with The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by CAB Forum
-* Ensuring compliance with any additional trust store operator requirements that the U.S. Federal Public Trust TLS Root CA pursues or has inclusion in, and
+- Ensuring compliance with any additional trust store operator requirements that the U.S. Federal Public Trust TLS Root CA pursues or has inclusion in
-* Ensuring compliance with any additional browser requirements that are defined by browser software vendors
+- Ensuring compliance with any additional browser requirements that are defined by browser software vendors

 ### 1.3.3 Certification Authorities
 The U.S. Federal Public Trust TLS PKI CAs are operated on behalf of the U.S. Government.
 The CAs are responsible for the creation, issuance and management of Certificates including:

-* Publication of certificates
+- Publication of certificates
-* Revocation of certificates
+- Revocation of certificates
-* Operation of certificate status services
+- Operation of certificate status services
-* Operating automated services or procedures to perform validation of domain authorization or control as specified in Section 3.2.2.4
+- Operating automated services or procedures to perform validation of domain authorization or control as specified in Section 3.2.2.4
-* Ensuring that all aspects of the CA services, operations, and infrastructure related to certificates issued under this CP are performed in accordance with the requirements, representations, and warranties of this CP.
+- Ensuring that all aspects of the CA services, operations, and infrastructure related to certificates issued under this CP are performed in accordance with the requirements, representations, and warranties of this CP

-The Certification Authorities operated under this policy provide services to U.S. Government entities which may be part of the Executive Branch, Legislative Branch and Judicial Branch of the Federal Government.
-The services are not provided to the general public, commercial entities, U.S. State, Local, Territorial, Native Sovereign Nations, or international government entities.
+The CAs operated under this policy provide services to U.S. Government entities which may be part of the Executive Branch, Legislative Branch and Judicial Branch of the Federal Government.
+The services shall not be provided to the general public, commercial entities, U.S. State, Local, Territorial, Native Sovereign Nations, or international government entities.

 ### 1.3.4 Registration Authorities
 This policy allows for persons who may not be affiliated with the same U.S. Federal Government organizational unit that is operating the CA to assist in the certificate application process and be designated as an Enterprise Registration Authority.